davidjerleke/embla-carousel/README.md

 <details>
   <summary>
-    Retrieve an array of all scroll snap points.
+    Get an array of all scroll snap points.
   </summary>
   <hr>
   <div>